-Here’s a step by step guide to using waste canvas for sewing your cross stitch design onto a garment or any close-weave fabric.
+Here’s a step by step guide to using waste canvas for sewing a cross stitch design onto a garment or any close-weave fabric.
 I was asked to make a personalised cross stitch Christmas tree ornament for a friend’s baby.
-Here’s how I did it.
+In this article I will show how I did it.

 Waste canvas is a fabric grid, like aida, which we use to cross stitch onto garments and fabrics which don’t have a clear grid pattern.
-It is temporary, and is removed after stitching.
+The waste fabric is temporary, and is removed after stitching.
 The fibres are held together by a starchy glue, which softens when wet.
 When your design is finished, you wet the waste canvas, and pull the threads out one by one.

 Here’s what to do…